 An alternative to a GP monitored or inpatient programme is the at-home detox.
 If you have never heard of the private treatment, it is provided by detox specialists who will come to the home environment to oversee your progress while helping with alcohol detox.
 Therapy is based on an individual examination and the severity of your symptoms.
 The benefits of in-home detox include the chance to remain close to your family and friends in Warwickshire while saving on the costs of treatment in comparison to residential rehab.

-To have a dependable detox at home service, you will need to find a provider who is CQC listed.
+To have a dependable detox at home service, you will need to find a provider who is listed by the commission care.

 GP programmes for detoxing from alcohol have grown drastically in the last 10 years.
 With a GP assisted detox in Warwickshire, patients are monitored every few days during the withdrawal period.
 Treatment usually involves medication to ease the withdrawal symptoms but in rare instances, a GP may refer you for an NHS detox at one of their appointed facilities.